twrecked/hass-aarlo/README.md

 Arlo does not have a built in `home` or `night` mode.
 If you need them create a custom mode in Arlo and `home_mode_name` and `night_mode_name` to map to them.
 You don't need to map all modes - I don't use `night_mode`.
-Names are case insensitive.
+Names are case-insensitive.
 Using duplicate names will cause problems, for example, mapping both `away` and `night` mode to `armed` will work when setting the mode from Home Assistant but might not show the correct mode if you change it in the Arlo app.